jack-carter/development-environment/README.md

 This section will walk you through the details for each software installation that requires a custom installer.

 #### Docker Desktop
+The official [Docker Install](https://docs.docker.com/docker-for-mac/install/) site.
+But you can [click here](https://download.docker.com/mac/stable/Docker.dmg) to start the install.

 #### AWS Toolkit for Visual Studio Code

 ### npm (project)